videosdk-live/videosdk-docs/docs/tutorials/customized-layout.md

 - Do make sure these changes should be in the live environment, otherwise, Video SDK Composer will not able to record / HLS / Livestream of the meeting.

 :::

+- To have an understanding of Video SDK using react follow [react-code-sample]("https://github.com/videosdk-live/videosdk-custom-recording-template-react-example")